Parsimonious Compactly Supported Covariance Models in the Gauss Hypergeometric Class: Identifiability, Reparameterizations, and Asymptotic Properties: Fixing the identifiability problem: the Hypergeometric correlation model

-Clearly, the ${\cal H}_{\kappa,\mu,a,d}$ model allows parameterizing in a continuous fashion the mean squared differentiability of the underlying Gaussian RF and its associated sample paths through the smoothness parameter $\kappa$ in the same way as the ${\cal GW}_{\kappa,\mu,\beta}$ model.
-Figure \ref{figsmo} depicts two realizations of zero-mean and unit-variance Gaussian RFs with correlations ${\cal H}_{\kappa,4,0.2,2}$ for $\kappa = 0, 1, 2$.
+\end{theo} These kind of results can be useful for computationally efficient simulation of Gaussian random fields with ${\cal GH}$ or ${\cal H}$ covariance models using the spectral method \citep{BevilacquaEmeryCuevasPacheco2025FastSimulationGRF}.
+Clearly, the ${\cal H}_{\kappa,\mu,a,d}$ model allows parameterizing in a continuous fashion the mean squared differentiability of the underlying Gaussian RF and its associated sample paths through the smoothness parameter $\kappa$ in the same way as the ${\cal GW}_{\kappa,\mu,a}$ model.
+Figure~\ref{figsmo} depicts two realizations of zero-mean and unit-variance Gaussian RFs with correlations ${\cal H}_{\kappa,4,0.2,2}$ for $\kappa = 0,1$ on the unit square.
 The realizations were constructed via the Cholesky decomposition of the covariance matrix.